pcmasuzzo/pcmasuzzo.github.io/pages/cancer/letter-to-my-body.md

 I'm trying to live.
 And living is a business made of air, I breathe it through my nostrils.
 Hot and heavy.
 Living is first and foremost a business of the body.
 It's always me and my body, it's still me and my body, we're together, and I can't leave it.
 I often think that we'll never leave each other again, if not on the threshold of the last step, the step of death.
 In some trembling moments, when the air gets heavier, there seems to be no room for anything else, for anyone else.

-I am her and she is me.
+> I am her and she is me.

 We are trying to live.

 I’m trying to stay inside my body now, relearning how to walk like a little black filly—dirty, curious, shy, afraid.
-But still beautiful.
-I want to reclaim the time I lost—not the time cancer took from me, no. That loss came much earlier, long before the diagnosis.
+Still beautiful.
+I want to reclaim the time I lost—not the time cancer took from me, no. I am speaking of a loss that came much earlier, long before the diagnosis.
 Long, long before.
 I'm trying to live through my body—and through the bodies of my fellow sufferers.
 Those who have endured what I have: not just the suffering of cancer, but the deeper suffering of loss.
 Of consumption.
-Of the final unraveling of things.
+The final unraveling of all the things.

 My companions in misfortune: eight people, eight stories, eight bodies.
-Mine is the ninth.
+Mine is number nine.
 That’s a choice I’ve made: to come last, to be the end.

-I am the closing credits.
+>I am the closing credits.

 Every week we breathe the same air, we drink the same water, we tell each other the same things, always using different words.
 We sit on the same chairs, we step on the same floor.
 I struggle a lot, I struggle to be with myself and I struggle to be with them, even if I am growing fond of them all.